Ykanj/ADM-HW3/README.md

 # adm-hw3
+Below you will find a detailed table fo contents for our homework.
+Our answers are written on python scripts for each question.
+The main searche engines in Q.2 were on are on two jupyter notebooks.

 ## Code:
 ### Q1 (Yousef)
 1.1- Get_URL.py parses through the first 400 pages to retreive all URLs

 1.2- Retreive_&_sort_HTML_asyncio.py attempts to reteive the htmls of the 6000 URLs we got, using asynchronous scheduling, but the website was blocking us for 4 out of every 5 requests due to sending out ~8 requests a second.
+(IGNORE THIS FILE, this was a failed attempt)

 1.2- Retreive_&_sort_HTML_ThreadPool.py, sent out one request at a time, but used a library to split all work between all cores of the cpu.